ucl-sse-webex-media/euphrosyne-reconciler/README.md

 ```
 In order for the Euphrosyne Reconciler to be able to interact with external services, we load the
 corresponding credentials from Kubernetes secrets.
 Please run the following command, providing your
-own credentials for accessing Jira:
+own credentials for accessing Jira.
+As no namespace is specified these will be deployed in the default namespace:

 ```bash
 kubectl create secret generic euphrosyne-keys \